alanbixby/cs415-project2-proposal/FEEDBACK.md

 2. There's some seaborn theme (i think?) that uses ggplot style theme.
 Check that out.
 3. TBD re: GPU resources.
 4. There are less resource intensive stuff you can check out.
 E.g., VADER.
+5. Maybe run some experiments to have an idea about sampling if necessary.

 Proposal score: 100